The Peel Web

 Pre-decimal currency in Britain (before 1971)

-In these days of decimalisation of currency, it is difficult to understand the currency used in Britain before that country 'went decimal' in 1971.
+In these days of the decimalisation of currency, it is difficult to understand the currency used in Britain before the country 'went decimal' on 15 February 1971 ("1971, year of the con").
 The following chart may help to explain it.
 Another chart deals with British weights and measures

 There were